 I'm not a vet.
 I'm just a pet owner with years of experience with dog issues.
 Personally, I keep my dogs on a natural diet and give them lots of love and attention.
 When I found a weird-looking bump on the bridge of my dog's nose, I went into panic mode.
 The growth was very solid and about 1/8" high.
-It just looked liked the rest of his nose, but it was obviously a growth.
+It looked just like the rest of his nose, but it was obviously a growth.

 I can't remember how long it was until I noticed it again.
 We'd just moved into a new house and he was all excited and running around the kitchen.
 When I finally looked at him, I noticed that he was trying to look over the bridge of his nose but he couldn't.

 I knelt down to see what was bothering him and saw that the original growth was four times as big and had turned blue and blood-red!
 If you're a pet owner, then I don't have to explain the fear that ran through me.
 I decided to search for a way to treat the growth myself.
 I got on the computer and found an answer.

-- Castor oil (be sure it's safe for internal use).
+- Castor oil (be sure it's safe for internal use)

-- A small bowl.
+- A small bowl

-- Very warm water.
+- Very warm water